iliarafa/UFOs/README.md

 Here is what the corrected data looks like now :
 ![](static/images/after.png)

 In terms of readability, the duration format has to be in the same unit.
-Either seconds or minutes so it is easily comparable.
-We also have to use either minutes or mins. or min but all these at the same time.
-This also goes back to modifying our data.js
+In our initial data we had entries in minutes, mins., min, seconds,sec and also qualitative entries such as, unknown, do not remember, all night long etc. If we later decide to include a duration filter we would need the duration data measured with the same unit.
+Therefore a prudent move would be to modify the entries to the smallest unit which in this case is seconds.
+In entries that include "between x and y hours" I used the average duration (E.g. 1-2 hours = 1,5 hours = 5400s).
+For entries including "unknown" I used the value of 1 second.
+For durations that include "all night long" or "from dusk till dawn" I calculated 6 hours which translates to 3600s.